dane/protos/README.md

 ## Usage

 The following are ways of using the Docker image.
+All usages assume:
-All usages assume the project source is mounted to `/opt/protos/src` and proto files exist under a `proto` directory.
+- The project source is mounted to `/opt/protos/src`
+- Proto files exist under a `proto` directory
+- There is a `buf.yaml` and `buf.gen.yaml` file at the project root

 ### From Docker